Louis-Mozart/decal-embeddings/README.md

 # Embedding-in-Degenerate-Clifford-Algebras
 This repo shows the implementation of the DeCal KGE model

 ## Installation
 <details><summary> Click me! </summary>
-First, make sure you have anaconda installed
+First, make sure you have Anaconda installed

 ### Installation from Source
 ``` bash